Winnie the Pooh and Christmas Too: Plot

 Two days before Christmas, Christopher Robin writes out a letter to Santa Claus for him and his friends in the Hundred Acre Wood, asking for presents; Rabbit wants a new fly swatter to stop bugs from eating carrots; Eeyore wants an umbrella to keep the snow off his house; Tigger wants a snowshoe for his tail so he can bounce on the snow without his hands and feet; Christopher Robin wants a sled "big enough for him and maybe a friend or two"; and Piglet says that Santa Claus can bring him anything.

 He sends the letter off into the wind, but on Christmas Eve, Winnie the Pooh realizes, after Piglet informs him, that he did not ask anything for himself, so they search for the letter, which has not gotten very far.
 Afterwards, they, along with Tigger and Eeyore, go to Rabbit's house and rewrite the letter to include Pooh's present, a pot of honey.
 Along the way, however, they become greedy and start upgrading their desires.

 Following this, Tigger, Eeyore, and Rabbit go off to get a giant Christmas tree, with help from a reluctant Gopher.
 Meanwhile, Pooh and Piglet go back to the point where Robin sent the letter and cast it off into the wind again.
 But the wind shifts southward, and the letter follows Pooh to his house.
 He goes to Piglet and informs him of what happened.
 Knowing that the rest of the gang will not get their presents as a result of this, Pooh tells Piglet they must take it into their hands to make sure the gifts are delivered.

-Pooh (disguised as Santa) sneaks out and delivers Tigger, Rabbit, and Eeyore a super-bouncer barrel, a bug sprayer made from a teapot, and a mobile home made from a suitcase, respectively - or rather, handmade versions of the said items that break apart upon use.
-Demanding to know what is going on, the three of them corner Pooh, who says that he is Santa.
+Pooh (disguised as Santa) sneaks out and delivers Tigger, Rabbit, and Eeyore a super-bouncer barrel, a bug sprayer made from a teapot, and a mobile home made from a suitcase, respectively – or rather, handmade versions of the said items that break apart upon use.
+Demanding to know what is going on, the three of them corner Pooh, who says he is Santa.
 However, Piglet, disguised as a "sorry-lookin' reindeer", slips and makes his sled fall downhill before crashing, exposing Pooh's disguise.

-After explaining what happened, Pooh decides to try to deliver the letter to Santa himself, telling the rest of the gang it would be worth missing Christmas if he could "bring Christmas" to them.
+After explaining what happened, Pooh tries delivering the letter to Santa himself, reasoning it would be worth missing Christmas if he could "bring Christmas" to his friends.
 He does not get far, though, as the wind suddenly takes the letter, so he gives up.
 At the Christmas tree, Pooh's friends bemoan that spending time with him at Christmas is more important than getting gifts just as Pooh reunites with them.
-Robin shows up on his new sled and brings them the gifts they had originally asked for.
-Even though Pooh doesn't feel like he deserves his gift due to his failure to deliver their letter, he gives Christopher Robin a hug after he urges Pooh to accept his gift as they celebrate Christmas.
+Christopher Robin arrives with his new sled and brings them the gifts they had originally asked for.
+Even though Pooh does not feel like he deserves his gift due to his failure to deliver their letter, he gives Christopher Robin a hug after he urges Pooh to accept his gift as they celebrate Christmas.